 - Cut into halves and remove the core.
 I find a melon baller works well for this task.

-- Slice the pears into about ¼ inch thick slices, then put them into a bowl along with the dried cranberries, toasted nuts, 2 tablespoons of the sugar, the cinnamon, a pinch of salt, and the lemon juice.
+- Slice the pears into about ¼ inch thick slices, then put them into a bowl along with the dried cranberries, toasted nuts, 2 tablespoons of sugar, cinnamon, a pinch of salt, and lemon juice.
 Mix well.

 What's up with a "pinch of salt"?

 So whenever you make brownies?
-Add a pinch of salt and the chocolate will taste chocolatery.
+Add a pinch of salt and the chocolate will taste chocolatey.
 A pinch of sugar on your fruit will make the fruit flavors more pronounced.

 So add a "pinch"